Does Medicare Pay for Nursing Home Care?

 • Treatment

 For physical therapy in a nursing home, Medicare Part B could cover up to 80% of the expenses.
-And the good news doesn’t stop there.
-Unlike many other coverage plans, there are no limitations on the amount of therapy covered under Medicare Part B.
+Unlike many other coverage plans, there may not be limitations on the amount of therapy covered under Medicare Part B.

 Medicare Part D: Prescription Drug Coverage

-Medicare Part D is a voluntary program that aims to lessen the financial burden of prescription drugs.
+Medicare Part D is a voluntary program that could aim to potentially lessen the financial burden of prescription drugs.
 Implemented by private insurance companies and available to all Medicare-eligible individuals, Part D is the part of Medicare that provides prescription drug coverage.

-While in a Part A-covered nursing home stay, prescription drugs are generally covered by Medicare Part A, not Part D.
+While in a Part A-covered nursing home stay, some of the prescription drugs may be covered by Medicare Part A, not Part D.

-However, Medicare may pay for other health care and prescription drugs while the individual is in a nursing home, depending on their coverage.
-Enrolling in Medicare Part D is fairly straightforward, with several methods available.
+However, the possibility of Medicare paying for other health care and prescription drugs while the individual is in a nursing home will likely depend on the individual’s coverage.

 Alternatives for Paying for Nursing Home Care

-While Medicare does provide some coverage for nursing home care, it isn’t the only option.
-Alternatives such as:
+While Medicare may provide some coverage for nursing home care, it isn’t the only option.
+Other alternatives may include:

 • Medicaid